310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 But I dunno, I just can’t help but feel like I’m looking at myself when I see you… It makes me feel really uneasy.

-… Hm?
+…Hm?
 What’s up?
 Are you giving me candy?

 Are you trying to cheer me up?
 Hahaha!
 You’re always such a sweet kid!
 It’s truly appreciated!